Adriano “Mikinho” Moraes overcame incredible odds as an abandoned orphan to make it to the very top of the martial arts world.

 “She means everything to me.
 She is my idol,” he says.
 “I did everything for her, and I continue to do everything for her, for this love.”

-Mirtes did everything she could to support her son and allow him to thrive, including providing him with an outlet for his energy through swimming and martial arts.
+Mirtes gave her son the support that allowed him to thrive.
+That included providing him with an outlet for his energy through swimming and martial arts.
 He first tried judo, and eventually, capoeira.

 Devotion To Martial Arts

-Moraes began his Brazilian jiu-jitsu education with the Constrictor Team under the tutelage of Eric Medeiros and Ataíde Junior.
+Moraes began his BJJ education with the Constrictor Team under the tutelage of coaches Eric Medeiros and Ataíde Junior.